emmadoughty/Daily_COVID-19/README.md

 **COVID19_by_day**.csv contains daily numbers of cases, tests and deaths
 - The Department of Health and Social Care [twitter](https://twitter.com/DHSCgovuk) is first to update with numbers of new confirmed cases, deaths and tests and these figures are initally used for daily updates.

-- Collated data on daily confirmed cases are updated by[PHE](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67).
+- Collated data on daily confirmed cases are updated by [PHE](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67).
 Differences in case numbers can be observed relative to those provided on twitter , even for for data released on previous days (presumably differences are due to improvements in data cleaning).
 Once PHE data are available I update my collated data with these values.

 **COVID19_by_LA.csv** contains the number of. new cases per day for each Upper Tier Local Authority (England)
 - Cumulative cases per UTLA obtained daily from [PHE](https://www.arcgis.com/home/item.html?id=b684319181f94875a6879bbc833ca3a6).
 When calculating new cases per UTLA, it can sometimes be observed that the cumulative numbers of cases per UTLA goes down from one day to the next (presumably also due to data cleaning).